 - Swag bag items for attendees

-On the day of the event, volunteers act as event coordinators, helping in a multitude of areas, such as facilitating the selection of dresses and suits by the attendees, hemming clothing as needed, coordinating beauty (hair and makeup) and grooming sessions, manage games and craft areas, photo booths, etc. Families of Prom attendees are also invited to the event, allowing the entire family a chance to laugh, smile, and dance together!
+On the day of the event, volunteers act as event coordinators, helping in a multitude of areas.
+This could include facilitating the selection of dresses and suits by the attendees, hemming clothing as needed, coordinating beauty (hair and makeup) and grooming sessions, manage games and craft areas, photo booths, etc. Families of Prom attendees are also invited to the event, allowing the entire family a chance to laugh, smile, and dance together!